Tuition and Fees

 Eligible transfer students will receive fixed tuition for a prorated time period, based on credits accumulated at the transferring institution(s).
 Students transferring between UNC institutions but maintaining continuous enrollment will be subject to the transfer student policy.

-Students Exempt From Fixed Tuition
+Students Exempt from Fixed Tuition

 The following categories of students are not eligible for the Fixed Tuition Program and will be billed based on the current year’s rate as approved by the North Carolina General Assembly:

-• Non-resident students
+- Non-resident students

-• Graduate students
+- Graduate students

-• Continuing Education students
+- Continuing Education students

-• Students currently enrolled in a cooperative innovative high school/early college
+- Students currently enrolled in a cooperative innovative high school/early college

-• Consortium, or Dual-Enrollment program
+- Consortium, or Dual-Enrollment program

-• Second degree seeking students
+- Second degree seeking students

-• Readmitted students who are not granted an appeal
+- Readmitted students who are not granted an appeal

-• Non-degree seeking students
+- Non-degree seeking students

-• UNC Online student
+- UNC Online student

 Five Year Program

 Any program authorized by the Board of Governors to require 135 semester credit hours or more is officially designated as a five-year baccalaureate program.
-First-time students seeking a baccalaureate degree in five-year programs will be eligible for fixed tuition fo 10 consecutive academic semesters, not including summer sessions.
+First-time students seeking a baccalaureate degree in five-year programs will be eligible for fixed tuition for 10 consecutive academic semesters, not including summer sessions.

 Waivers for Fixed Tuition